N3b3x/hf-bno08x-driver/docs/BNO085_Complete_Guide.md

 };
 ```

-These snippets show minimal transports; the full examples in the `examples` folder include polling loops and callbacks.
+These snippets show minimal communication interfaces; the full examples in the `examples` folder include polling loops and callbacks.

 ## Sensor Reports and Modes